myTerminal/ample-alerts/README.md

 *Default:* null
 *Applicable for:* `confirm`, `prompt`
 The method to be called with user response as an argument.
 In case of `confirm`, this method gets called with either `true` or `false`.
-For `confirm`, it gets called with the response value from the user.
+For `prompt`, it gets called with the response value from the user.

 3. **labels** (array)
 *Default:* ['Yes', 'No'] or ['Ok, 'Cancel']